oscerd/MarketMind/README.md

   "mcpServers": {
     "marketmind": {
       "command": "python",
-      "args": ["/absolute/path/to/MarketMind/mcp_server.py"]
+      "args": ["-m", "src.mcp_server"],
+      "cwd": "/absolute/path/to/MarketMind"
     }
   }
 }
 ```

-Replace `/absolute/path/to/MarketMind/` with the actual path to your MarketMind installation.
+Replace `/absolute/path/to/MarketMind` with the actual path to your MarketMind installation directory.

 A template configuration file is provided in `mcp_config_example.json` for your reference.